Ahnfelt/react4s-todomvc/README.md

 Includes persistence and simple routing.

-Surprisingly, the smallest TodoMVC in the officital collection seems to be another Scala library! ([Binding.scala](http://todomvc.com/examples/binding-scala/#/) - 154 lines, essentially the same length)
+Surprisingly, the smallest TodoMVC in the officital collection seems to be another Scala library! ([Binding.scala](http://todomvc.com/examples/binding-scala/#/) - 154 lines)

 # Learn more about React4s